 Above all, it is possible to determine from these genealogies Who as Messiah is entitled to kingship.
 This shows the importance of the genealogy in Matthew 1.
 This clearly shows that the Lord Jesus has the legitimate right to the throne of David.
 This genealogy can be seen as a continuation of the registers given to us in 1 Chronicles 1-9.

-Belonging to that family is not based on natural descent, but on our new birth, through which we share the nature of God (2Pet 1:4).
+Belonging to that family is not based on natural descent, but on our new birth, through which we became partakers of the nature of God (2Pet 1:4).
 For us, terrestrial registers are not important.
 Names can be removed from such registers.
-We may know that our names are written down in the heavens (Lk 10:20; Heb 12:23).
+We may know that our names are recorded in heaven (Lk 10:20; Heb 12:23).
 No names can be removed from these registers.

-The main theme of the books of Chronicles is the temple.
-In these books the ‘house of God’ is often mentioned, while that name does not occur once in the books of Kings.
-That might plead for the priest-scribe Ezra to be the author of Chronicles.
+The main theme of the books of the Chronicles is the temple.
+In these books the ‘house of God’ is often mentioned, while that name does not occur once in the books of the Kings.
+This might plead for the priest-scribe Ezra to be the author of the Chronicles.
 Temple and priest belong inextricably together.
-The book of Ezra is also closely linked to Chronicles.
-We can see that in the last verses of 2 Chronicles, which form the opening verses of the book Ezra (2Chr 36:22-23; Ezra 1:1-2).
+The book of Ezra is also closely linked to the Chronicles.
+We can see this in the last verses of 2 Chronicles, which form the opening verses of the book of Ezra (2Chr 36:22-23; Ezra 1:1-2).
 Much attention is paid to the temple service, which was established by David and has fallen into decay, but is restored at the end of 2 Chronicles under Hezekiah and Josiah.

-In Hebrew, the title of Chronicles is ‘words of the days’, which means ‘events of the time’.
-In the Hebrew Bible, the books of Chronicles are at the very end (cf. Mt 23:35).
-These things say something about the span of Chronicles.
-Chronicles begin with the origination of mankind and extend beyond the period of exile to eight generations before the Messiah.
+In Hebrew, the title of the Chronicles is ‘words of the days’, which means ‘events of the time’.
+In the Hebrew Bible, the books of the Chronicles are at the very end of it (cf. Mt 23:35).
+These things say something about the span of the Chronicles.
+The Chronicles begin with the origination of mankind and extend beyond the period of exile to eight generations before the Messiah.
 Then the thread of the genealogies is taken up again at the beginning of the New Testament with the genealogy of the Lord Jesus in Matthew 1 (Mt 1:1-17).
-Chronicles begins with the first Adam; the genealogy of Matthew 1 ends with Christ, the last Adam.
+The Chronicles begin with the first Adam; the genealogy of Matthew 1 ends with Christ, the last Adam.

-The book 1 Chronicles can be subdivided as follows:
+The first book of the Chronicles can be subdivided as follows:

 1. 1 Chronicles 1-9 The people of God